 Tip 8: First-class isn't always more expensive

-On long journeys especially, it is nice to have comfort, if you are not going on a sleeper train to Inverness, you can look at how much it costs to travel first class.
-It may not be as expensive as you think, you will find reduced prices when the demand for these tickets is low, meaning first-class tickets can sometimes be a similar price to a standard fare or even cheaper.
+On long journeys it is nice to have comfort, if you are not going on a sleeper train to Inverness, you can look at how much it costs to travel first class.
+It may not be as expensive as you think.
+You will find reduced prices when the demand for these tickets is low, meaning first-class tickets can sometimes be similar to a standard fare or even cheaper.
 You get more room, with bigger seats and free food and drink on your journey, meaning you can arrive at your destination in style.

 If you like museums and art, check out the Inverness Museum & Art Gallery, which has a fantastic collection of Pictish stones, including historical weapons and wildlife dioramas.
 Another museum in Inverness is ShipSpace, an interactive and evolving museum showcasing large ships and interesting nautical artefacts.
 The Old High Church at Church Street is also a must-visit, it’s the oldest church in the city and visitors go on a Historic Tour of it every Friday.